-Employee attendance issues have plagued the security industry for YEARS.
+Employee attendance issues have plagued the physical security industry for YEARS.

-CareerBuilder.com says the number of employees calling in sick when they aren't rose from 35% in 2016 to 40% in 2017.
-If one or more of your employees are consistently late or calls off from work, this can affect your bottom line as well as the morale of the whole team.
+CareerBuilder.com says the number of employees calling in sick (when they aren't) rose from 35% in 2016 to 40% in 2017.
+If one or more of your officers is consistently late or calls off from work, this can affect your bottom line as well as the morale of the whole operation.

 It's not reasonable to expect perfect attendance from personnel; however, chronic call offs and tardiness should be addressed quickly.

-Here are eight proven strategies for reducing call-offs and attendance issues:
+Here are eight proven strategies for reducing call-offs and attendance issues for your guards: